Vision-as-Inverse-Graphics Agent

 Pipeline Video Placeholder Replace with: video/pipeline.mp4

-Vibe-code a Physical Scene
+Vibe-code a Physical Scene with Interactions

-Art Input Input
+Art Input

-"Throw a ball to break the mirror."
+Input "Reconstruct the scene" "Throw a ball to break the mirror"

-Mirror Input Input
+Mirror Input

-Earthquake Input Input
+Earthquake Input

 Golden Gate Bridge Input Input